Penelopeep/What_is_that/README.md

 You can use splitter.py to split the packet capture into multiple files <br>
-Use `python splitter.py <filename>` to split the file
+Use `python splitter.py <filename>` to split the file Use `blacklist.txt` to blacklist certain packets
+Just type protoname in the file to blacklist it, separate them with `,`